Understanding the Google BigQuery Interface: A Guide

 Select Project

 Google Cloud Platform (GCP) can have one or more organizations, each containing multiple projects.
-Choose an existing project.
+In the Google Cloud console, you can select an existing project from previously created projects within your organization or create a new Google Cloud project before using BigQuery.

 Create a new one by selecting the appropriate option.